Last updated on May 3rd, 2025 at 11:59 am

-The seaweed itself is not harmful to humans, but decaying sargassum on beaches releases hydrogen sulfide that can impact people with breathing issues.
-That said, even decaying sargassum is not considered harmful because the gases disperse quickly on breezy beaches.
+The seaweed itself is not harmful to human, but decaying sargassum on beaches releases hydrogen sulfide that can impact people with breathing issues.

-You might think the seaweed would be removed from the water before it hits our beaches, but that’s against the law because of it’s value as a shelter and food source for marine life.
-Once the sargassum weed blob hits the beach, the seaweed can be removed.
+You might think seaweed could be removed from the water before it hits our beaches, but that’s against the law because of its value as a shelter and food source for marine life.

-Popular tourist beaches rake the seaweed each morning and remove it from beaches, but with the state’s 1,350 miles of shoreline, that’s not always possible.
+Once the sargassum blob hits the beach, it is legal to remove it.
+Popular tourist beaches rake the seaweed each morning and remove it from beaches, but with the state’s 1,350 miles of shoreline, that’s not possible on every beach.

 Sargassum seaweed arrives in waves, depending on wind direction and currents.